-Now monsters made of light hunted us; feasting on our bodies, minds, and souls if such a thing existed.
+Now monsters made of light hunted us, feasting on our bodies, minds, and souls.
 Our one defense was the darkness.
 But we hid within the blackness only to discover that there were others hiding there, too.
 The Fae.
 They had stayed hidden among us for eons, content to stay concealed if it meant it would keep the peace between our peoples.

 But humans screwed that up, too.

 Now the Fae hated us.
 They hated our greed and ignorance.
-And they hated that they were hunted alongside us, forced to stay in the shadows.
+And they hated that they were hunted alongside us, forced to stay in the shadows permanently.

 YOU ARE READING